Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Methods

-For each classification task, we perform a permutation test by shuffling the training labels and retraining the model on the permuted data~\cite{ojala2010permutation}.
-This procedure generates a distribution of performance metrics, with each value corresponding to a model trained on a different label permutation.
-We then compare this distribution to the performance of the original model.
-If the original model significantly outperforms the permuted models, we reject the null hypothesis that the features and labels are independent.
-This test is used to verify whether the model is learning statistically meaningful patterns from the data.
-In our experiments, we performed the permutation test with \num{100} shuffles on the training dataset.
-By the definition of this test, the p-value is calculated as:

-with $C$ being the number of dummy classifiers that performed better than the original model, and $n_{perm}$ the number of shuffles.
-Using \num{100} shuffles poses a theoretical minimum to the p-value we can obtain from our experiments, to \num{0.0099}.

-\subsubsection{Additional Subreddits as Positive Class}
+\subsection{Additional Subreddits as Positive Class}

 To assess the robustness of our findings, we extend our analysis to two additional communities on Reddit: \texttt{r/AskReddit} and \texttt{r/MensRights}. \texttt{r/AskReddit} is one of the platform’s largest and most active subreddits, where users post open-ended questions intended to spark broad discussions.
-Its generalist nature attracts a diverse user base, making it a useful benchmark for typical engagement patterns on Reddit. \texttt{r/MensRights}, by contrast, is a more ideologically focused community that discusses issues perceived to affect men, including legal bias, custody disputes, and gender norms.
-With over \num{300000} subscribers, it is also part of the broader ``manosphere'', a network of online communities that has been shown to overlap with conspiracy discourse and anti-establishment narratives \cite{mamie2021anti}.
+Its generalist nature attracts a diverse user base, making it a useful benchmark for typical engagement patterns on Reddit. \texttt{r/MensRights}, by contrast, is a more ideologically focused community that discusses issues perceived to affect men, including legal bias, custody disputes, and gender norms~\cite{decandia2022social}.
+With over \num{300000} subscribers, it is also part of the broader ``manosphere'', a network of online communities that has been shown to overlap with conspiracy discourse and anti-establishment narratives~\cite{mamie2021anti}.
 Similarly to \rconsp, \texttt{r/MensRights} is a longstanding community that has sparked controversy for its content but has not yet been taken down by Reddit moderators.
-This is the main reason we choose this community for the comparison against \rconsp.

-In two separate experiments, we apply the same classification pipeline used in Study One.
+This is the main reason we chose this community for the comparison against \rconsp.
+In two separate experiments, we apply the same classification pipeline used for \rconsp.
 We analyze the language of users active in \texttt{r/AskReddit} and \texttt{r/MensRights}, based on their participation in top mainstream subreddits.
-Our goal is to determine whether the linguistic patterns of these users mirror those observed among conspiracy-engaged individuals---specifically, whether a machine learning model can reliably distinguish them from control users, suggesting similar underlying cognitive or ideological markers.
+Our goal is to determine whether the linguistic patterns of these users mirror those observed among conspiracy-engaged individuals---specifically, whether a machine learning model can reliably distinguish them from control users.